fnichol/knife-server/README.md

    path defined in the knife `client_key` configuration variable.
 If a key already exists at that path a backup copy will be made in the same directory.

+**Note** `knife server bootstrap` can not be invoked directly; a subcommand must be selected which determines the provisioning strategy.

 #### Common Configuration